Insight • Design craft

 Attention in a saturated landscape

-Authenticity signaling
+Authenticity signalling

 Filtering audiences